brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 13 bht.md

 # Ephesians 6:13 Commentary Help Text

 ## BHT:
-In the face of the evil day, we are called to take up the complete armor of God, not to create it ourselves, but to receive what God has already provided.
-This armor is necessary to withstand the ongoing battle, for the war against evil is perpetual and may intensify or lessen with each passing day.
-Our objective is to accomplish all that is necessary for the fight, to leave no task unfinished, and to stand firm, having vanquished every enemy that opposes us.
+To withstand the attacks of evil, we are called to take up the entire armor of God.
+This armor is not something we create, but rather something we receive from God.
+It is crucial to always have our armor on, ready for the ongoing spiritual battle.
+We must fully equip ourselves and accomplish all that is necessary for the fight.
+By putting on this armor and relying on the power of God, we can confidently face the challenges and temptations of the evil day.
+With God's armor, we are assured of safety and victory in the battle against darkness.

 ## Choicest Commentary Quotes:
 ### Henry Alford: